Is Delta-8 Legal in Alabama?

 Delta-8 and the Federal Law

-An Interim Final Rule (IFR) published in 2020 declared that these compounds are still Schedule 1 substances under the Controlled Substances Act.
+An Interim Final Rule (IFR) published in 2020 declared that these compounds are still Schedule 1 under the Controlled Substances Act.
 Drugs in this classification include heroin, meth, and psychedelics.
 They are highly restricted and deemed to have no medical use.

 Is Delta-8 Synthetic?